Slayer rule: No Profit theory

 In Mutual Life v.
-Armstrong (1886), the first American case to consider the issue of whether a slayer could profit from their crime, the US Supreme Court set forth the No Profit theory (the term "No Profit" was coined by legal scholar Adam D. Hansen in an effort to distinguish early common law cases that applied a similar outcome when dealing with slayers). public policy justification of slayer statutes saying: "It would be a reproach to the jurisprudence of the country if one could recover insurance money payable on the death of the party whose life he had feloniously taken."
+Armstrong (1886), the first American case to consider the issue of whether a slayer could profit from their crime, the US Supreme Court set forth the No Profit theory (the term "No Profit" was coined by legal scholar Adam D. Hansen in an effort to distinguish early common law cases that applied a similar outcome when dealing with slayers), a public policy justification of slayer statutes: "It would be a reproach to the jurisprudence of the country if one could recover insurance money payable on the death of the party whose life he had feloniously taken."

 Other courts were reluctant to disinherit a slayer in absence of a legislatively codified statute directing the court to do so (Strict Construction theory).

 Strict Construction theory

-The Strict Construction theory (the term "Strict Construction" was coined by legal scholar Adam D. Hansen in an effort to distinguish early common law cases that dealt applied a similar outcome when disinheriting slayers). originated from Judge John Clinton Gray's dissent in Riggs v.
+The Strict Construction theory (the term Strict Construction being coined by legal scholar Adam D. Hansen in an effort to distinguish this approach from earlier common law cases that dealt with similar situations involving the disinheritance of slayers) originated from Judge John Clinton Gray’s dissent in Riggs v.
 Palmer (1889).
-Judge Gray argued that the criminal law already established punishment for slayers.
-A court denying the estate to a slayer was to, in effect, add significant further punishment to what a slayer received under the criminal statute.
-Judge Gray argued that this was not something the court was permitted to do without an express, written statute.
-In Judge Gray's opinion, the court could not simply create or imagine such statutes so as to obtain a morally pleasing result.
+Judge Gray argued that the criminal law already established punishment for slayers, and that denying a slayer the estate would, in effect, impose significant further punishment beyond what was prescribed by statute.
+In his view, this was not something the court was permitted to do without an express, written law.
+The court, he contended, could not simply create or imagine such statutes in order to reach a morally pleasing result.

 Slayer statutes codify the public policy principle that a murderer cannot profit from his crime.
 Slayer statutes provide a right of civil action to a victim's successors for the purpose of directing the victim's testate/intestate property away from the slayer.
 Such an action is brought by a successor, or other party of interest (e.g., life insurance company, bank), on behalf of the victim's estate.
 The slayer statute applies to both real and personal property that would have been acquired by intestacy or by will.

 In 1936, legal scholar John W. Wade proposed a No Profit theory statutory fix to promote uniformity amongst the states in dealing with slayer cases.
 In 1969, the Uniform Law Commission included No Profit theory language in its first promulgation of the Uniform Probate Code (UPC).
 Forty-eight states have enacted laws that strip a slayer of any inheritance benefit he would have gained from his unlawful act.